jeremythuff/odin/README.md

 To require human verification before running searches, provide hCaptcha credentials:

 - `HCAPTCHA_SITE_KEY`: Public site key used by the browser widget.
-- `HCAPTCHA_SECRET_KEY`: Private secret used by the server to validate responses.
+- `HCAPTCHA_SECRET_KEY`: Private secret used by the API to validate responses.
 - `CAPTCHA_PROVIDER` (optional): Set to `hcaptcha` (default) to enable the integration.

-When both keys are present, the frontend automatically renders the hCaptcha challenge and the backend validates the token before executing a search.
+When both keys are present, the UI automatically renders the hCaptcha challenge and the API validates the token before executing a search.